 The BTS suggests the following initial investigations:

 - It is generally recommended that pleural fluid samples from pleural effusions of unknown cause be cultured for bacteria, mycobacteria and fungi.
-However, the positive yield of smears and cultures on pleural fluid specimens is low.
+However, studies confirm that the positive yield of smears and cultures on pleural fluid specimens is low in the general population and in cancer patients.

 - Send one pot for Gram stain, acid-alcohol fast bacilli (AAFB) stain, microscopy, culture and sensitivity.